nginxinc/nginx-wiki/source/modules/auth_digest.rst

 See Also
 --------

-* The `RFC 2617 <http://www.ietf.org/rfc/rfc2617.txt RFC 2617>`_ definition of basic and digest authentication.
+* The `RFC 2617 <http://www.ietf.org/rfc/rfc2617.txt>`_ definition of basic and digest authentication.
-* Shane Holloway's werkzeug `module <https://bitbucket.org/shanewholloway/werkzeug-main/src/tip/werkzeug/contrib/authdigest.py>`_ which was used as a reference implementation.
+* Shane Holloway's werkzeug `module <https://github.com/shanewholloway/werkzeug/blob/master/werkzeug/contrib/authdigest.py>`_ which was used as a reference implementation.